hei12011996/sprint-boot-multi-tier-test/api_test_cases.md

     * return status code 400 (Bad Request)

 4. Given a ParkingLot: {"parkingLotId": "string", "capacity": "integer(1-100)"} which "capacity" larger than 100

     When POST to /parkinglots

+    Then it should

+    * not save the given parking lot
+    * return status code 400 (Bad Request)

+5. Given a ParkingLot: {"parkingLotId": "string", "capacity": null} which "capacity" is null

+    When POST to /parkinglots

+    Then it should

+    * not save the given parking lot
+    * return status code 400 (Bad Request)

+6. Given a ParkingLot: {"parkingLotId": null, "capacity": "integer(1-100)"} which parkingLotId is null

+    When POST to /parkinglots

+    Then it should

+    * not save the given parking lot
+    * return status code 400 (Bad Request)

+7. Given a ParkingLot: {"parkingLotId": "", "capacity": "integer(1-100)"} which parkingLotId is a empty string

+    When POST to /parkinglots